-The New Jersey family law attorneys at Herbert & Weiss include lawyers experienced in representing women in shelters and in issuing temporary restraining orders from the judge’s bench.
-If you have been a victim of domestic violence or accused of domestic violence, or if domestic violence is an issue in your pending divorce, trust an experienced domestic violence lawyer at Herbert & Weiss in Englewood to provide strong, effective representation that protects your rights and your safety.
+The family law attorneys at Herbert & Weiss, LLP include lawyers experienced in representing women in shelters and in issuing temporary restraining orders from the judge’s bench.
+If you have been a victim of domestic violence, are accused of domestic violence, or if domestic violence is an issue in your pending divorce, trust an experienced domestic violence lawyer in Bergen County to provide strong, effective representation that protects your rights and your safety.

 Domestic Violence Restraining Orders in New Jersey

 According to the Prevention of Domestic Violence Act of 1991, domestic violence in New Jersey includes assault, sexual assault, harassment, stalking, and a host of other offenses, when they are committed against a current or former spouse, boyfriend/girlfriend, household member, or a person pregnant by or who has a child in common with the alleged abuser.

-A person who believes he or she is being subjected to domestic violence can obtaining a temporary restraining order (TRO) prohibiting the alleged abuser from having any contact with the alleged victim.
+A person who believes he or she is being subjected to domestic violence can obtain a temporary restraining order (TRO) prohibiting the alleged abuser from having any contact with the alleged victim.
 A TRO can be obtained by swearing out a complaint without the abuser’s knowledge and can even be issued over the phone.
 This process is important for the safety of the victim but can be hard on a person subject to the order who denies that any abuse ever took place.

 A restraining order can do more than restrict a person from having any contact with his or her spouse or children.
 A TRO can order a person to move out of the house, give up any firearms, and even relinquish possession of and have no contact with the family pet!
 The authority of the judge in fashioning a TRO is broad and can include just about any type of order the judge deems appropriate.